-With JusticeXchange, you can get access to multiple criminal justice databases, booking records, warrants, photos, probation and parole records, felony and misdermeanor warrants, local jail information, departments of correction information and more.
+With JusticeXchange, you can get access to multiple criminal justice databases, booking records, warrants, photos, probation and parole records, felony and misdemeanor warrants, local jail information, departments of corrections information and more.

-Query thousands of criminal justice databases across the country at once, with access to over 56 million booking records, from more than 30 states, adding more than 600,000 records monthly.
+Query thousands of criminal justice databases across the country at once, with access to more than 95 million booking records.

 Helps your agency serve outstanding warrants, collect any outstanding fees/fines associated with warrants, and helps generate incoming revenue for your agency.